 - Co-Design to Advance Computing Frameworks

-Scientists and engineers in ACMD apply their expertise in mathematics, algorithms, hardware-software co-design and AI to revolutionize scientific discovery, advance computing systems, and accelerate quantum information science
+Scientists and engineers in ACMD apply their expertise in mathematics, algorithms, hardware-software co-design and AI to revolutionize scientific discovery, advance computing systems, and accelerate quantum information science.

-Computational and Data Engineering Group
+Software and Data Systems Engineering Group

 Computational Mathematics Group

 Our Computational Mathematics group develops and enables innovative modeling and simulation methodologies that improve the understanding of complex systems.
 Our core capabilities include multi-scale and multi-fidelity approaches, uncertainty quantification, scientific machine learning and discrete mathematics for forward and inverse problems.
 In collaboration with academia, the group has pioneered the concept of physics-informed, data-driven methods and their application to problems in challenging domains, such as subsurface transport and ice-sheet modeling.
 The group also leverages its modeling and simulation capabilities to develop digital twins that will guide the design and operation of next-generation energy storage systems.